Adapt abstracts to meet specific conference word limits and formats.

 Suggestions

-Remove boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) that don't help Claude execute the task
+Remove all generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template, Output Requirements) that add no task-specific value and consume significant token budget.

 | Dimension | Reasoning | Score |